W-David-Porter/acim/src/text/1-the-meaning-of-miracles/ii-revelation-time-and-miracles/index.md

 ³You are a perfect creation, and should experience awe only in the Presence of the Creator of perfection.
 ⁴The miracle is therefore a sign of love among equals.
 ⁵Equals should not be in awe of one another because awe implies inequality.
-⁶It is therefore an inappropriate reäction to me.
+⁶It is therefore an inappropriate reaction to me.
 ⁷An elder brother is entitled to respect for his greater experience, and obedience for his greater wisdom.
 ⁸He is also entitled to love because he is a brother, and to devotion if he is devoted.
 ⁹It is only my devotion that entitles me to yours.